Saudis accessed Bezos' phone and gained private data: security chief

 "Some Americans will be surprised to learn that the Saudi government has been very intent on harming Jeff Bezos since last October, when the Post began its relentless coverage of Khashoggi's murder," de Becker said.

 De Becker went on to say that it is unclear if AMI was aware of the details, but pointed to what he called a close relationship between AMI chairman David Pecker and the Saudi government.
-Saudi Arabia has previously denied having anything to do with the National Enquirer's coverage of Bezos.
+The Saudis have previously denied having anything to do with the National Enquirer's coverage of Bezos.